 Job Descriptions for new positions

 The Line Manager notifies the Heads of relevant Departments and Team Leads of relevant Teams of the opening of a new position when the proposed new position is assigned, including joint execution of processes and responsibilities together with other Roles in other Teams or Departments.
 The Line Manager takes into account all provided inputs when preparing the Job Description.
-At this stage, the Line Manager shall open a Change in accordance with < < if the new Role significantly affects established processes or documents (SOPs, WIs).
+At this stage, the Line Manager shall open a Change in accordance with SOP-05 Change Management if the new Role significantly affects established processes or documents (SOPs, WIs).
 In such case, Job Description preparation will be part of the Action Plan of proposed change implementation.

 For tracking purposes, each Job Description is assigned a Job Description number (JD-No.) as follows: